jeffmadrid/jeffmadrid.github.io/index.md

 # Welcome

-Software Engineer interested in microservices, distributed systems, and self-hosting.
+Software Engineer interested in microservices, monorepos, distributed systems, self-hosting and many other things!

 Check out my [blog posts](/blogs/) or learn more [about me](/about/).